tempertemper/www.tempertemper.net/src/site/posts/2020-09-03--why-you-should-almost-always-underline-your-links.md

 ## Alternatives

-Over the years, as web designers have attempted to add some flair to their interfaces, we've seen a couple of other link designs crop up:
+Over the years, as web designers have attempted to add some flair to their interfaces, we've seen a couple of other link designs crop up regularly:

 - A heavier font
 - A different colour